 The higher the number of print cylinders utilized and the greater the circumference, then the more expensive are the fixed and set-up costs.
 The higher the ordered quantity, the lower the roll price.

-In this capital-intensive printing procedure, the Haute Couture and Omnia collections, for example, are produced at our parent company in Wiehl-Bomig for Architects Paper.
+In this capital-intensive printing procedure, the Tessuto collections, for example, are produced at our parent company in Wiehl-Bomig for Architects Paper.